All Countries in the World

 The Ural Mountain range, the natural boundary between Europe and Asia, extends about 2,100 km (1,300 mi) south from the Arctic Ocean to the northern border of Kazakhstan.
 Its highest peak is Mount Narodnaya (1,895 m (6,217 ft)).

 Western Russia's mostly flat landscape was shaped by geomorphical processes during the Pleistocene Epoch (i.e., about 2,600,000 to 11,700 years ago, commonly known as the Ice Age), a period of repeated glaciations.
 Continental sized ice sheets covered most of Northern Europe, their movements scoured and abraded the plain's surface, eroded mountains to their bases and rendered the whole landscape flat.
 After the last glacial period, the melting ice left behind a lot of water, European Russia has many freshwater lakes, especially in north west and on the Kola Peninsula, almost all of them were created by glacial erosion.
-The largest lakes are Lake Ladoga, Lake Onega, Lake Peipus (shared with Estonia), the Rybinsk Reservoir (a man made reservoir and the northernmost point of the Volga river), Lake Beloye, Lake Vygozero, Lake Kovdozero, and Lake Segozero.
+The largest lakes are Lake Ladoga, the largest lake in Europe, and Lake Onega, Europe's second largest lake.
+The Rybinsk Reservoir or Rybinsk Sea is a man made reservoir and the northernmost point of the Volga river.
+Other major lakes are Lake Peipus (shared with Estonia), Lake Beloye, Lake Vygozero, Lake Kovdozero, and Lake Segozero.

 European Russia has a population of 110 million people (in 2017), making it most populous country in Europe.
 About 77% of Russia's total population lives west of the Urals.
 Therefore, almost all of Russia's largest cities are in the western part of the country.
 All these cities are important social, political, economic, industrial, and cultural centers.